 JavaOne 2013 was recently held in San Francisco, from September 22 to September 26th.
-The festivities kicked off Sunday, with a Strategy Keynote by Peter Utzschneider, Nandini Ramani and Cameron Purdy.
+If you missed it we've got you covered with a round-up of the key news from the conference.
+17

 Core Java Volume I Ninth Edition by Cay Horstmann and Gary Cornell has been released, and it is as lucid and replete with basic non-trivial examples as ever.

 Victor Grazi presents ten tips to keep in mind when architecting or developing concurrent applications in Java.
 9

 Neal Gafter discusses the impact of Oracle's acquisition on Java, makes the case for adding segmented stacks and a meta-object protocol to Java, and compares Java and C#/.NET 7

 While still a major user of Ruby and Rails, Twitter has gradually been moving more and more of its stack to Java and Scala.
 InfoQ spoke to Twitter engineer Evan Weaver to find out more.
 13

 Jeroen Borgers examines if biased locking, lock coarsening, lock elision by escape analysis and adaptive spin locking techniques in the latest JVMs actually work in highly-concurrent apps.
 3

 Jeroen Borgers examines if biased locking, lock coarsening, lock elision by escape analysis and adaptive spin locking techniques in the latest JVMs actually work in highly-concurrent apps.
 16